According to Statistics Canada, nearly 5,000 people in Canada died between 2000 and 2013

 weather sets in to ensure they are in good working order.

-Have a qualified technician inspect chimneys and vents yearly for cracks, blockages (e.g.,
+Hire a professional to inspect chimneys and vents yearly for cracks, blockages (e.g.,

 bird's nests, twigs, old mortar), corrosion or holes to ensure fresh air is coming through.